 Affected parties have previously complained that punishments for selling counterfeit goods in China are too light to deter offenders.
 In February 2017, Alibaba reported that reported 1,910 cases of suspected counterfeiting to authorities, but only 129 people were found guilty.

-In August 2018, the State Administration for Market Regulation stepped-up efforts to crack-down on the illegal production and sale of counterfeit goods in China.
+In August 2018, the State Administration for Market Regulation stepped up efforts to crack down on the illegal production and sale of counterfeit goods in China.
 The regulator announced strict punishments for online trading platforms that do not actively cooperate with market regulatory authorities or fail to protect the rights of consumers and trademark owners.
-State Administration for Market Regulation also demanded that other regulators such as the Shanghai Administration for Industry and Commerce launch targeted investigations into sales of counterfeit goods in China, and specifically investigated offending platforms such as Pinduoduo.
+State Administration for Market Regulation also demanded that other regulators, such as the Shanghai Administration for Industry and Commerce, launch targeted investigations into sales of counterfeit goods in China, and specifically investigate offending platforms such as Pinduoduo.

-China’s new e-commerce law, which took effect on January 1st, aims to discourage counterfeiting in China through heavier fines and places more responsibility on digital platforms to remove sellers of fake goods.
-The law also addresses false-advertising, consumer protection, data protection, and cybersecurity.
+China’s new e-commerce law, which took effect on January 1st, 2019, aims to discourage counterfeiting in China through heavier fines and places more responsibility on digital platforms to remove sellers of fake goods.
+The law also addresses false advertising, consumer protection, data protection, and cybersecurity.

-The new law targets three groups: e-commerce platform operators like Taobao, merchants who sell goods on e-commerce, and vendors with their own websites or social media.
+The law targets three groups: e-commerce platform operators like Taobao, merchants who sell goods on e-commerce platforms, and vendors with their own websites or social media.
 Merchants who sell exclusively on social media platforms had been previously unregulated, but now these sellers are required to register their businesses and pay relevant taxes.

 Now, e-commerce platform operators and merchants are jointly liable for selling fake products.
-Platform operators can now be fined up to 2 million RMB (290,000 USD) for the property infringement that comes with selling counterfeit goods in China.
+Platform operators can now be fined up to RMB 2 million (~USD 274,000) for the property infringement that comes with selling counterfeit goods in China.

 E-commerce platforms crack down on the sale of counterfeit goods in China